sdmurff/people-analytics-rstats/README.md

 * How to use graphs to model network relationships
 * How to analyze and draw inferences about people networks

-You will learn by working through code and data examples with instructors and faculty, including final data projects where you will have a chance to put all your learning into practice.
+You will learn from class discussions and by working through code and data examples including a final data projects where you will have a chance to put all your learning into practice.

 ## Learning objectives